Preview

 Author Guidelines

-Latest updates: 22.01.2025
+Latest updates: 29.01.2026

-- all co-authors agree to the publication of the current version of the article.
+Submitting an article to the journal "Informatics" implies that the article has not previously been published and is not currently under consideration by another journal; all co-authors agree to the publication of the current version of the article.

-Before submitting an article for review, please ensure that the file contains all the required information and is formatted according to the guidelines below.
+Before submitting an article for review, please ensure the file contains all the required information and is formatted according to the guidelines below.

 By submitting an article to the peer-reviewed section of the journal, authors agree to a single-blind peer review.